 Prohibited items and controlled substances

 Wisconsin Statutes s.
 302.095 (2) - Delivering Articles to Inmate prohibits delivery of any article to an inmate of a State Correctional Institution or depositing or concealing an article within the State Correctional Institution or its boundaries or receiving an article to convey out of the institution that is contrary to the rules and regulations and without the knowledge or permission of the Warden.
-Any person found in violation of this law is subject to imprisonment of not more than three years or a fine not exceeding $500.
+Any person found in violation of this law is subject to imprisonment not to exceed 3 ½ years, or a fine of up to $10,000, or both.

 The DOC is committed to maintaining drug-free institutions and will actively investigate and prosecute any individuals bringing drugs into a prison.